SSH — Backing up your database

 • For large databases, a backup can take several minutes to complete.

-Backing up ALL databases under a single username
+The following script backs up all databases under a single username.

-2. Add the following code to it.
-Make sure to update the host, username, and password fields.
+3. Add the following code to it.

 #!/bin/sh